tdozat/Parser-v2/README.md

 # UnstableParser
 This is the parsing system that currently (as of 06/18/2017) holds state-of-the-art performance at the CoNLL2017 shared task on Universal Dependency parsing.
+It's under active development, so new features are likely to break old models, and it contains a bit of experimental stuff that hasn't been published or isn't working yet.

 ## Training the parser
 If you don't care about hyperparameter settings at all, the basic commands to train and run the parser are the following: